Hans-Wurst-21/ioBroker.mempool-space/README.md

     The URL for the mempool.space WebSocket API (default: `wss://mempool.space/api/v1/ws`)

+-   You can use a public or local mempool.space instance.
+-   For a local instance, refer to the documentation of your bitcoin node software.

+No further configuration is required.
+All states and connections are created automatically by the adapter.

 ### States

 The adapter creates automatically the following channels and states: